Ramon Ang: Early life and education

+Ang is the son of ethnic Chinese parents.

 Ang grew up in Tondo, Manila and worked in his father's automobile repair shop.
 He was a dealer of used Japanese car and truck engines.
 As working student, he holds a Bachelor of Science degree in mechanical engineering from Far Eastern University.

+Career

+Ang served as managing director of the magwheel manufacturing company Commodore in the 1980s.
+He also participated in several autoslalom races he organized as company head, being proclaimed Slalom Champion of the Year in 1988 by the RACE Motorsports Club.